udontur/hyprland/README.md

   - It is developer oriented
   - It is open source
   - Linux is a community
-> [!One quote sums it up]
+One quote sums it up:
-> Windows/MacOS treats you as the user, Linux treats you as the owner.
+> **Windows/MacOS treats you as the user, Linux treats you as the owner**

 > [!NOTE]
 > I don't hate Windows or MacOS, I just think Linux is better
 ## Demo